Handling “too convenient” encompasses the whole spectrum of quality, quantity, and cost. Maybe things shouldn’t be quick and easy every time.

 Our brains are naturally designed to build heuristics.
 Brains love making shortcuts and building efficiencies.
 While we at Simply Psych are fans of efficiency, we err on the side of quality over quantity.
 The shortest route may indeed be the best route sometimes, but definitely not every time.
 Letting our brains grow and learn and develop so our cognition can find ways to minimize input to maximize output is part of evolving.
 But there are times these heuristic shortcuts can be individually and socially dangerous.

 Take ADHD for example.
 The symptoms sound straightforward: trouble focusing, concentrating, paying attention.
-But when you put those concerns in an individual’s context (e.g. they just went through a breakup, family kicked them out, they just got a huge new promotion that is actually three seperate jobs in one), there’s a pretty good reason for being distracted that is better explained than ADHD.
+But when you put those concerns in an individual’s context (e.g. they just went through a breakup, family kicked them out, they just got a huge new promotion that is actually three separate jobs in one), there’s a pretty good reason for being distracted that is better explained than ADHD.

 Yet there are mental health “mills” coming online that offer “fast and cheap” solutions to mental health problems.
 (We aren’t going to waste your time by showing any of these ads or naming the companies as we don’t want to give them any merit or attention.
-Just check your Instagram/Facebook/Twitter feeds.)
+Just check your TikTok/Instagram/Facebook/Twitter feeds.)

 As the saying goes, “Quality, Cost, or Convenience: Pick Two (cuz you can’t have ‘em all).”